+Figure X. Find better reference than this one.

 In particular, the climate of Thailand may be divided into three seasons as followed (Meteorological Department of Thailand):

 Rainy or southwest monsoon season (mid-May to mid-October).
 The southwest monsoon prevails over Thailand and abundant rain occurs over the entirety of the country, with 80% of the average annual rainfall occurring during this period.
 During the wettest months of August and September rivers carry high runoffs and can overflow, leading to flooding (Figure 4).
 In extreme rainfall years the flooding may spread along Thailand's main water artery, the Chao Phraya River basin, towards Bangkok, the country's capital, before emptying into the sea.